tlenz88/ChIPPy/README.md

 - Samtools
 - MACS2

-Any version of Python3 and R are acceptable, but it is recommended that you use upgrade to the latest versions.
+Any version of Python3 and R are acceptable, but it is recommended that the user upgrade to the latest versions.

 ## What else do I need?

 Any genome can be used as long as a properly formatted '.fasta' file is provided.
 For the tools that require a '.gff' file, ensure that the basename of the file is the same as the '.fasta' file provided.
 Any additional files, such as bowtie2 indexes and a chromosome sizes file, will be created automatically if not already present.

-You may want to download IGV because a '.wig' file will be generated for easier visualization in the IGV genome browser.
+The user may want to download IGV because a '.wig' file will be generated for easier visualization in the IGV genome browser.

 ## How do I use it?